ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 Replica attaches locally found parts and sends info about them to Zookeeper.
 Parts present on a replica before metadata loss are not re-fetched from other ones if not being outdated (so replica restoration does not mean re-downloading all data over the network).

-!!! warning "Caveat"
+!!! warning "Warning"
     Parts in all states are moved to `detached/` folder.
-Parts active before data loss (Committed) are attached.
+Parts active before data loss (committed) are attached.

 **Syntax**